rickardlindberg/rickardlindberg.me/writing/agdpp-shooting-arrow/index.markdown

 </div></div>
 We figure out the Pygame event parameters to use by reading the documentation.

-We verify that we got it correct by printing all events and when running the game, press different keys to see if it correctly only captures the space key.
+We verify that we got it correct by printing something when we get the keydown space event when running the game.
+We press different keys to see if it correctly only captures the space key.

 It seems to work.